Lawrence (Laurence) Rheuben BOUTLE

 Died: 28 March 1918

-Lawrence Boutle was born in Dulwich, Surry, England and was baptized 20 September 1899 with his sister Elsie at St John the Evangelist, East Dulwich.
+Laurence Boutle was born in Dulwich, Surry, England and was baptized 20 September 1899 with his sister Elsie at St John the Evangelist, East Dulwich.
 His parents were William Boutle and Jane Ann Davies.

-In 1901 his family was living in Peckham, London and Lawrence later attended the Council School London.
+In 1901 his family was living in Peckham, London and Laurence later attended the Council School London.
 His family, father William aged 45, a packer by trade, mother Jane aged 45 with their children Edwin 18, Elsie 13, and Lawrence aged 11, Philip aged 7 arrived in Brisbane on board the “Perthshire” on the 26 December 1910 as nominated passengers and were contracted to land in Cairns.
 Possibly nominated by Jane’s family who were cane farmers in Aloomba.

-Lawrence’s father William Walter Boutle, a well known member of the Waterside Workers’ Federation, died in 1927 and his mother Jane Ann Davies died in 1951.
+Laurence’s father William Walter Boutle, a well known member of the Waterside Workers’ Federation, died in 1927 and his mother Jane Ann Davies died in 1951.
 Both are buried in Martin Street Cemetery.

-On his enlistment Lawrence was 18 years 5 months and his occupation was a farmer, his next of kin was his mother Mrs Jane Ann Boutle of Abbott St., Cairns.
+On his enlistment Laurence was 18 years 5 months and his occupation was a farmer, his next of kin was his mother Mrs Jane Ann Boutle of Abbott St., Cairns.
 He height was 5 feet 7 inches, weighed 134 pounds with fair complexion, brown eyes and fair hair.
 He gave his religion as Church of England.

 He arranged from his army pay, to have his father William paid 3 shillings per day.
 He embarked on the HMAT Hororato on the 14 June 1917 and proceeded from England to France on the 18 December 1917.

-Lawrence Rheuben Boutle was killed in action in France on the 28 March 1918.
+Laurence Rheuben Boutle was killed in action in France on the 28 March 1918.
 A memorial is in Villers-Bretonneux Military Cemetery, Picardie, France.